Why export education and professionalism is key

-This is the second part of a feature on the importance of education and professionalism in international trade.
+This is the second part of a feature on the importance of export education and professionalism.
 If you haven’t already, read the first part on ‘Why we need to start taking exporting seriously’.

 Meeting the need for export education